hbirole/Building-apps-with-vector-database/Readme.md

 ---

-🙏 Acknowledgments
+#🙏 Acknowledgments
 This project is inspired by the Building Applications with Vector Databases course created by Tim Tully and presented by DeepLearning.AI, in partnership with Pinecone.

-Special thanks to:
+##Special thanks to:

-DeepLearning.AI for educational content and inspiration

-Pinecone for vector database infrastructure and tutorials
+1.DeepLearning.AI for educational content and inspiration 2.Pinecone for vector database infrastructure and tutorials